NCAA Softball Tournament regional and Women's College World Series predictions

 Scott Wright, The Oklahoman: Oklahoma — Despite the loss to Oklahoma State in the Big 12 Tournament title game, the Sooners still feel untouchable heading into the NCAA Championship.
 If freshman pitcher Jordy Bahl gets over her arm soreness in time for regional action, OU is even more dominant.

-This article originally appeared on The Tuscaloosa News: NCAA Softball Tournament: Predicting regional winners and WCWS champion
+This article originally appeared on The Tuscaloosa News: NCAA Softball Tournament: Predicting regional winners, WCWS champion